 Question: I have been absorbed with Saturn’s influence in a birth chart.
 I know it’s about limitation and how it diminishes what it touches.
 How limiting is it?
 Will it diminish the good things?

-Saturn is not my favourite bedfellow at the moment, having it in transit squaring everything and this includes the two “malefics” (Mars square Saturn) forming a difficult aspect.
-It can be painful, and, it always feels like it takes things away from us.
-On the whole, it can rob an individual of their confidence in whatever house it occupies.
-Saturn is lead to be transformed into alchemical gold and this is how modern astrologers would approach its interpretation.
-As Liz Greene has taught us all, Saturn is the dweller at the threshold, the keeper of the keys to the gate, and that it is through him alone that we may achieve eventual freedom through self-understanding.
-Most of us hope one day to fully understand what this means as it can be the most incredibly challenging symbol on the birth chart.
+Saturn is not my favorite bedfellow at the moment 1.
+The planet can be an incredibly challenging symbol on the birth chart.
+It can be painful.
+It always feels like it takes things away from us.
+It can rob an individual of their confidence in whatever house it occupies.
+Saturn is lead to be transformed into alchemical gold and this is how modern astrologers approach its interpretation.
+Liz Greene has taught us that Saturn is the dweller at the threshold, the keeper of the keys to the gate, and that it is through him alone that we may achieve eventual freedom through self-understanding.

 Human beings do not attempt self-discovery until things become so painful that they have no other choice.

 We must learn the value of any Saturnian experience before the planet will hand over our much-earned freedom.
 Greene describes how some people do something at the last moment to destroy the dream before it blossoms.
 Is it really us destroying the good things all along?
 Traditional astrology referred to Saturn as “malefic” and we had to endure our pain.
 Ptolemy related it to lingering diseases, declines, rheumatisms, exile, poverty and a general mass of evils, griefs, dreadfully chilly atmospheres and frosty, gloomy looking clouds.
 Back then, we didn’t have access to tools for the kind of self-awareness we possess now.
 Although some astrologers will go to great lengths to articulate Saturn’s new positive meaning in the 21st century.